vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-17-loom-glueup.md

 Glue ups are always stressful.
 On any moderately complicated project, something always seems to go wrong.
 So lets see how this one goes.

 Step 1 for me is always to do a dry glue-up.
 When possible, clamp everything together without glue.
 This will show you if a piece just will not seat, and let you fine tune out without having a clock running because your glue is drying on other parts.
+Some projects do not lend themselves to a complete assembly.
+Fully seating dovetails before gluing can be risky.
+Its easy to damage them as you take them apart.
+But here, with only lap joints, its easy and pretty risk free.

 It will also let you know if you are a bit short on clamps, or if that clamp you thought was long enough, is not in fact long enough.
 Again, better to learn these things before the glue starts drying.